Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 ORIGINAL MEDICARE

 Original Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
-The Government pays for 80% of All Medicare Covered and Medically Necessary procedures while you the Medicare Beneficiary pays for the other 20% of health services not paid for by Medicare.
-You will typically pay for services as you get them.
+The Government pays for 80% of all Medicare-covered and Medically Necessary procedures, while you, the Medicare Beneficiary, pay for the other 20% of health services not paid for by Medicare.
+You typically pay for services as you receive them.
 When you get services, you’ll pay a deductible at the start of each year, and you usually pay 20% of the cost of the Medicare-approved service, called coinsurance.
 If you want drug coverage, you can add a separate drug plan (Part D).

 ORIGINAL MEDICARE WITH A MEDICARE SUPPLEMENT

-Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-A Medicare Supplement Insurance (Medigap) policy is designed to help "Fill-In" the gaps leftover my Original Medicare.
-Medicare Supplemental or Medigap Insurance can help pay some of the remaining health care costs, like co-payments, coinsurance, and deductibles.
-Some plans will pay for your entire 20% share of your Healthcare Costs, emergency medical care when you travel outside the U.S. as well as your Medicare Part A Deductible.
+Original Medicare covers much, but not all, of the cost of covered health care services and supplies.
+A Medicare Supplement Insurance (Medigap) policy is designed to help "fill in" the gaps left by my Original Medicare.
+Medicare Supplemental (Medigap) Insurance can help pay some of the remaining health care costs, such as copayments, coinsurance, and deductibles.
+Some plans will pay for your entire 20% share of your Healthcare Costs, emergency medical care when you travel outside the U.S., as well as your Medicare Part A Deductible.

 MEDICARE ADVANTAGE

-Medicare Advantage Plans are plans that fall under the category of Medicare Part C. Medicare Advantage plans are offered from private, for-profit, companies and not by the government.
+Medicare Advantage Plans are plans that fall under the category of Medicare Part C. Medicare Advantage plans are offered from private, for-profit companies and not by the government.
 These plans are designed to be an alternative to Original Medicare.
-These “bundled” plans include Part A, Part B, and usually Part D. Plans may offer some extra benefits that Original Medicare doesn’t cover like some vision, hearing, and dental services.
+These “bundled” plans include Part A, Part B, and usually Part D. Plans may offer additional benefits that Original Medicare doesn’t cover, such as vision, hearing, and dental services.
 Medicare Advantage Plans have yearly contracts with Medicare and must follow Medicare’s coverage rules.
 The plan must notify you about any changes before the start of the next enrollment year.

-Medicare Advantage Plans are still 80/20 Health Plans but they are managed by private Insurers who have the final say in what services are covered and what services are not covered so you are at the mercy of your individual plan, just because something is covered under Medicare does not mean it will be completely covered or paid for by a Medicare Advantage plan.
+Medicare Advantage Plans are still 80/20 Health Plans, but they are managed by private Insurers, who have the final say on which services are covered and which are not.
+Hence, you are at the mercy of your individual plan; just because something is covered under Medicare does not mean it will be covered entirely or paid for by a Medicare Advantage plan.

 Each Medicare Advantage Plan can charge different out-of-pocket costs.
-They can also have different rules for how you get services.
-And, the majority of Medicare Advantage plans are HMO plans, meaning that you typically must use your plans "Network" of Doctors and Hospitals in order to get your services paid for.
+They may also have different rules for accessing services.
+And, the majority of Medicare Advantage plans are HMO plans, meaning that you typically must use your plan's "Network" of Doctors and Hospitals to get your services paid for.

 IS MEDICARE FREE?

-Most everyone seems to expect that Medicare is completely free, unfortunately Medicare is not 100% free.
-Medicare is however, the most affordable Health plan in America and when coupled with a Medicare Supplement Plan G it is the most comprehensive coverage you can get.
-Most people will not pay for Medicare Part A due to the contributions made to Medicare during their working careers.
+Almost everyone seems to expect that Medicare is entirely free; unfortunately, Medicare is not 100% free.
+Medicare is, however, the most affordable Health plan in America, and when coupled with a Medicare Supplement Plan G, it is the most comprehensive coverage you can get.
+Most people do not pay for Medicare Part A because they have contributed to Medicare through their working careers.

 Medicare charges everyone a monthly Part B Deductible of $174.70 for 2024.
-Every Medicare Beneficiary is required to pay the Medicare Part B Premium of $174.70 per month, regardless of whether they choose a Medicare Advantage Plan, Original Medicare or Original Medicare with a Medicare Supplement or Medigap plan.
+Every Medicare Beneficiary is required to pay the Medicare Part B Premium of $174.70 per month, regardless of whether they choose a Medicare Advantage Plan, Original Medicare, or Original Medicare with a Medicare Supplement (Medigap) plan.

 In addition to the Monthly Part B Deductible, Medicare also has an Annual Medicare Part B Deductible of $240.
-This means that your will receive a bill from Medicare for your first $240 in healthcare costs/services each year.
+This means you will receive a Medicare bill for the first $240 in healthcare costs/services each year.

-Medicare Part D Monthly premiums can range from $0.00 - $169.50 per month, not including the co-pays and co-insurance for your prescription medications.
+Medicare Part D Monthly premiums can range from $0.00 to $169.50 per month, not including copayments and coinsurance for your prescription medications.

 WHEN DO I SIGN UP FOR MEDICARE

-Credible Coverage is defined by Medicare as having the same minimum coverage as Medicare.
-Normally any employer with over 20 employees will be considered to offer Credible Coverage.
-Any Employer with 20 Employees or less is considered Non-Credible Coverage.
+Medicare defines Credible Coverage as having the same minimum coverage as Medicare.
+Typically, any employer with more than 20 employees is considered to offer Credible Coverage.
+Any Employer with 20 Employees or fewer is considered non-creditable coverage.

-Other types of Non-Credible coverage past age 65 is Veterans Insurance (Champ, VA & Tri-Care), all Private Healthcare plans, COBRA, Retiree plans and FEHB (Federal Employee Health Plans) plans are considered not to be Credible.
+Other types of Non-Credible coverage past age 65 include Veterans Insurance (Champ, VA & Tri-Care), all Private Healthcare plans, COBRA, Retiree plans, and FEHB (Federal Employee Health Plans).

 ENROLLING IN MEDICARE